 How should I act toward my spouse?

-With all the politeness you can.
-Try to avoid an escalation of hostilities.
+If you want a good divorce, the best advice is to stay in your lane and avoid “blame-speak.”
+Try to avoid a series of “you” type statements that can result in an escalation of hostilities.
 This makes the divorce painful and more expensive.

 My spouse says he will be fair in the settlement.
 How shall I handle this?

 You may listen to him, but don’t necessarily believe this.
-Sometimes, the term “fair” may means, “if you accept my terms it will be a nice and easy divorce.”
-In that case, you will probably be selling yourself very short if you accept his terms.
+Sometimes, “fair” might means: “If you accept my terms, it will be a nice and easy divorce.”
+In that case, you will sell yourself short if you accept his terms.